Greenwashing, why definitions matter

-For example, the fashion industry has often come under attack for this practice.
-Especially the fast fashion industry with brands such as H&M. The clothing giant lauched the Conscious Collection, advertised as eco-friendly and made with 100% organic cotton, Tencel or recycled polyester.
+For example, the fashion industry has often come under attack for this practice. especially in the fast fashion industry with brands such as H&M. The clothing giant launched the Conscious Collection, advertised as eco-friendly and made with 100% organic cotton, Tencel, or recycled polyester.
 But the marketing campaign didn’t include important information, like the percentage of recycled material.
 A crucial detail to evaluate sustainability.

 When a company portrays itself as “sustainable,” is it a marketing stunt or the truth?

-Consumers are looking more and more for conscious companies and they value sustainability.
-Sure, they want affordable products but not at the cost of the environment or of workers.
+Consumers are looking more and more for conscious companies, and they value sustainability.
+Sure, they want affordable products, but not at the cost of the environment or of workers.
 With greenwashing, businesses have found a way around people’s needs and demands.
 Holding them accountable is the only solution.
-Calling them out will ensure the health of the planet and the respect for the employees.
+Calling them out will ensure the health of the planet and respect for the employees.
 It matters because e-commerce and customers have different goals.
 The result?
 Only time will tell.